-- Begin or continue construction of 190 housing units. - Receive Certificates of Occupancy for 280 housing units.
+• Begin or continue construction of 190 housing units.

 REVOLVING LOAN FUND (RLF)

 Mission: Leverage \$19.8 million in County General Funds from the Homeless and Housing Program fund to provide low-cost financing to assist developers in the production of Special Needs and Affordable Housing for households with limited means, including those who are homeless or at-risk of being homeless.